Glen Mill PoW Camp, Oldham

 UPDATES AUGUST 2015

-These 5 images have been provided by James Farrell and are used here with his kind permission.
+These five images have been provided by James Farrell and are used here with his kind permission.
 Earlier this summer, Jim was visiting an antiques shop in Bristol and the lady who runs it said she had something “a bit special” which might interest him.
 It was a sketchbook which has on the front cover the name Friedrich Fraubose and a watercolour painting of the town of Hildesheim which is south of Hannover.
 Jim says “the book contains a watercolour cartoon history of approx 30 pages from when he first arrived to when he left Glen Mill.
 The front pages of the book also contain watercolours of places in Germany.”

 It is really interesting to get a glimpse Glen Mill from the perspective of the prisoners of war.